rweather/interprogram/README.md

 last computation; essentially an accumulator.
 "TAKE" loads a value into "THIS" and "REPLACE" copies the contents of "THIS" to a destination.

+Here is a longer example that calculates the hypothenuse of a right-angled triangle, h = sqrt(a<sup>2</sup> + b<sup>2</sup>):

+    TAKE A
+    MULTIPLY BY THIS
+    REPLACE SUM
+    TAKE B
+    MULTIPLY BY THIS
+    ADD SUM
+    FORM SQUARE ROOT
+    REPLACE H

+A temporary variable <tt>SUM</tt> is needed for this computation.

 Say we want to multiply several variables A, B, C, and D.  We could do
 this: